-Dinner and Dance in Singapore has been an annual event that all employees look forward to every year, for the past twenty years.
+Dinner and Dance by event planners in Singapore has been an annual event that all employees look forward to every year, for the past twenty years.
 This form of ‘employee benefit’ that also allows the company to appreciate their staff for a year of hard work and achievements, at the same time giving all employees a chance to let their hair down, dress to the nines, dine and drink with their colleagues and families.

 However, for the past twenty years, the dinner and dance concept hasn’t really gone through any form of evolution.
 Even the programming and sequence has been the same every year.
 This predictability has stagnated the experience of the employees during these events.

 The Covid19 pandemic outbreak and circuit breaker measures by the Singapore government have put an abrupt stop to these events being held, most possibly till 2021.

 As Tembusu event planners in Singapore, we have put our brains together to give our Dinner and Dances a big reboot, in view of creating new experiences amidst the challenging social and economic climate.

 - Many event companies have already done some events where everyone is at home, including the Emcee, performers and even the event coordinators.
 While we may be late to the game, we are not jumping in as we want to create events that are better coordinated and professionally executed.
 Thus we believe that there must still be a ‘main stage’, a studio where we can put all our event planners professionals together and run a web broadcast professionally and seamlessly.
 We are now waiting patiently for the circuit breaker measures to be lifted and to allow us to run these virtual events professionally at the studios.

 - The ‘main stage’ will amount to nothing if the audience are not ready to participate in the virtual event.
 It is thus imperative that all members of the audience are able to receive a ‘Welcome Pack’ which comprises instructions and even equipment to enhance their experience while they are ‘attending’ the virtual event.